-The Franklin Special School District has always been committed to school safety.
-However, when the Schools Against Violence in Tennessee (SAVE) Act became law in Tennessee in 2010, FSSD’s administration made a commitment to a more standardized approach to school safety using Homeland Security’s National Incident Management System (NIMS).
-New district and individual school policies were developed with the able assistance of community partners, local responders, and non-profit agencies.
+The Franklin Special School District is committed to school safety and has implemented the standards in the Tennessee Schools Against Violence in Tennessee (SAVE) Act in creating a more coordinated approach to school safety using Homeland Security’s National Incident Management System (NIMS).
+District and individual school policies were developed with the able assistance of community partners, local responders, and non-profit agencies.

-In 2013, the district renewed its efforts with respect to school safety by hiring nationally renown school safety experts, Safe Havens International, to conduct a top to bottom review – not only of safety plans but of the schools themselves.
+n 2013, the district hired nationally renowned school safety experts, Safe Havens International, to conduct a top to bottom review – not only of safety plans but of the schools themselves.
 Based on the Safe Havens audit, the district has implemented a wide array of safety protocol and practices.
-Our school administrators, faculty, staff, and students are all aware of school safety protocol.
+Our school administrators, faculty, staff, and students are all trained in this school safety protocol.
 The adults have been trained and the children have been drilled in a variety of possible safety scenarios, including weather, intruder and lock-down.

 - Alerts and Weather Warnings